jennnnyguo410/Phase1-Final-Project/README.md

 Upon loading the page, I can see detailed information about the first game, including the game's poster, title, developer, publisher, release platform, release date.

+When I click the poster, I can go into the actual website of this game.

 >fetch('https://www.freetogame.com/api/game?id=1')
 >   .then(response => response.json())
 >   .then(data => console.log(data));

 2. Game List:
 There is a scrollable menu containing all games on the left side of the website.
 The games in the menu are sorted alphabetically.
-Clicking a game in the menu will update the Game Detail Page to show that game's information.
+Clicking a game in the menu will update the Game Detail Page to show that game's information, and the clicked game's titel will change color.

 >fetch('https://www.freetogame.com/api/games')
 >    .then(response => response.json())